aaquib90/questit/README.md

 - **Browser-First Guidance** – Updated prompts and adapters to prefer browser-compatible libraries, ensuring all generated experiences run locally until the worker-backed roadmap is ready.
 - **Multi-Model Support** – Questit’s AI proxy can now call OpenAI GPT-4o mini and Google Gemini 2.5 Flash (plus a legacy 1.5 option); the workbench exposes a model picker and `GEMINI_API_KEY` enables Gemini routing.
 - **Share + Remix UX** – Published links now show safe metadata, a Questit shell, and a one-click remix button that keeps prompts private while duplicating code for new users.
+- **Passphrase & Memory Enhancements** – Share-shell now supports passphrase unlocks, exposes a device-session memory bridge, and the Tool Viewer shows “Your Data” with clear/reset controls.

 ## Limits